CITCOM-project/carla-case-study/README.md

  - tcp_instrumental_variables.py - compares estimation between instrumental variables and classical adjustment for the TCP data

 > [!Note]
 > **Note to reviewers**: The anonymisation does not allow recursive anonymisation, so these directories will be empty.
+Since this repo contains data from the ADSs, you do not need these directories unless you wish to re-collect this data.

 ## Replication
 The following steps give instructions on how to reproduce our results.
 If you would like to re-collect our data, you should follow the steps in order.
 This will require a PC which meets the [recommended hardware requirements for CARLA](https://github.com/carla-simulator/carla/tree/dev#documentation), and will take a long time (upwards of two weeks) to complete and produce a lot of data.